Permanent System radar stations: Replacement

 Groundbreaking for the SAGE System facilities began in 1957, Ground Observer Corps operations ended in 1958, and most Permanent System radar stations were modified to have an AN/FST-2 computer to provide the automated environment (cf. Mather AFB which relayed data through Mill Valley AFS).
-On "June 26, 1958,…the New York sector became operational" with the SAGE Direction Center at McGuire AFB (DC-01), and in 1959, ADC's Air Divisions and the AC&W Squadrons were redesignated, e.g., the 27th Air Division was renamed between February 1, 1959, and April 1, 1966, as the Los Angeles Air Defense Sector (LAADS); and the 609th AC&W Sq became the "614th Radar Squadron (SAGE)" on September 1, 1959.
+On "June 26, 1958,…the New York sector became operational" with the SAGE Direction Center at McGuire AFB (DC-01), and in 1959, ADC's Air Divisions and the AC&W Squadrons were redesignated, e.g., the 27th Air Division was renamed between 1 February 1959, and 1 April 1966, as the Los Angeles Air Defense Sector (LAADS); and the 609th AC&W Sq became the "614th Radar Squadron (SAGE)" on 1 September 1959.
 Permanent System stations not included in the SAGE network were phased out beginning with 9 in 1957; then the first closure for SAGE of a 1951 station (Roslyn P-3) was in 1958.

-The radar stations were redesignated with NORAD identification numbers Z-2, etc. on July 31, 1963.
-The SAGE centers were subsequently replaced with the full operational capability of 7 Joint Surveillance System centers on December 23, 1980, and remaining radar stations of the permanent network include the former 1951 P-37, P-38, and RP-39 which became FAA Ground Equipment Facility radar stations of the Joint Surveillance System.
+The radar stations were redesignated with NORAD identification numbers Z-2, etc. on 31 July 1963.
+The SAGE centers were subsequently replaced with the full operational capability of 7 Joint Surveillance System centers on 23 December 1980, and remaining radar stations of the permanent network include the former 1951 P-37, P-38, and RP-39 which became FAA Ground Equipment Facility radar stations of the Joint Surveillance System.